Top 10 things to do in Ludlow

 1. Walk the Shropshire Way In 2019, volunteers completed a major refurbishment and new signage and waymarking of the Shropshire Way.
 It runs for over 200 miles in 2 loops within Shropshire and the Area of Outstanding Natural Beauty.

-2. Independent shops There is no ubiquitous-chain-store high street in Ludlow.
-You’ll find excellent independent shops run by knowledgeable and friendly owners with unique and interesting items.
-Some of the independents now provide pre-booked shopping slots.
+2. Shop at independent shops and the market You’ll find excellent independent shops run by knowledgeable and friendly owners with unique and interesting items.
 Browse cool and quirky gifts , clothes, food, antiques and art.
 Market Square is the beating heart of Ludlow, open on Monday, Wednesday, Friday and Saturday each week for general market, alternative Sundays for Antiques and Collectibles.

-3. Food festival Ludlow Food festival was started 25 years ago to showcase and celebrate fantastic local produce.
-It was the first food festival in the UK but, like other large gatherings, will be run along new lines to keep the public and exhibitors safe.
+The first Ludlow Food festival was 28 years ago, created to showcase and celebrate fantastic local produce.
+It was the first food festival in the UK and has inspired many others across the country.
+September

-4. See the most beautiful street in England Ludlow is a very attractive market town full of charm with over 900 years of architectural history and nearly 500 listed buildings Broad Street, has been described as the most beautiful street in Britain..
-Enjoy a fantastic view from one of the outdoor tables at The Angel or Chichettis
+4. See the most beautiful street in England Ludlow is a very attractive market town full of charm with over 900 years of architectural history and nearly 500 listed buildings.
+Broad Street, has been described as the most beautiful street in Britain..

 10. Play Poo sticks Dinham bridge is a picture perfect 3 arch bridge built in 1829.
 It makes a beautiful scene in the foreground of Ludlow castle and is great for playing Poo sticks.
 Warning – this can be addictive!